Rural Project Examples: Substance use and misuse

 Communities that Care Coalition

-- Need: A way to improve the health and well-being of young people by addressing substance abuse in rural areas of Massachusetts's Franklin County and the North Quabbin.
+- Need: To improve the health and well-being of young people in the rural area of Massachusetts's Franklin County and North Quabbin, and to reduce youth drug and alcohol use.

 - Results: CTC has seen significant reductions in substance abuse among local youth in the 30 rural towns they serve.